quev-dev/disco-elysium-skill-editor/README.md

 ## Introduction 🪩

-This is an **unofficial**, fan-made web application developed to mimic the attributes and skills page from the critically-acclaimed RPG called [Disco Elysium](https://store.steampowered.com/app/632470/Disco_Elysium__The_Final_Cut/).
+This is an unofficial, fan-made web application developed to mimic the attributes and skills page from the critically-acclaimed RPG called [Disco Elysium](https://store.steampowered.com/app/632470/Disco_Elysium__The_Final_Cut/).
 You can use this app to edit a visual mimic of the player's stats.

 I hope players of the game find this app to be fun to use, and that it inspires more people to play the game.